nu-i-sho/ChainLead/README.md

 ...

 ```
-*(Yes, I know that bad practice to have mutable static data.
+*(Yes, I know that it is bad practice to have mutable static data.
 I just chose this evil to provide some library language features (provided by static classes only) without losing the support of DIP (from SOLID).
 So, just configure it once, and you will have no problems with that.)*

 In place of chain implementation use the following.
 ```CSharp